Chinese firms turn to euro bonds as dollar funding costs rise

-HONG KONG (Reuters) - Chinese companies have boosted their issuance of euro bonds to a record, keen to cut borrowing costs as their U.S. dollar debts get pricer.
+HONG KONG, Feb 18 (Reuters) - Chinese companies have boosted their issuance of euro bonds to a record, keen to cut borrowing costs as their U.S. dollar debts get pricer.

 Their push into Europe comes as quantitative easing knocks interest rates there to zero and depresses the euro, letting companies borrow in a cheaper currency to refinance U.S. debt or acquire assets in Europe.